petabyt/crypticos/README.md

 `%` = `mem[pointer] += 50`

 This mini programming language is small enough
-to have a full interpreter on the OS.
-Programs and games will be written or compiled to it and imported into the OS.
+to have a full interpreter on the OS, and usable enough to compile a
+higher level language to.

+Once it is completed, a higher level language will be developer

 ## How to use
 On boot, the usable commands are: